eclipse-vertx/vertx-sql-client/README.md

 _PgClient_ provides a simple API close to Postgres while focusing on scalability and low overhead.

-It is reactive and non blocking, allowing to handle many database connections with only one thread.
+It is reactive and non blocking, allowing to handle many database connections with a single thread.

+## Features

+- lightweight
+- prepared queries caching
+- publish / subscribe using Postgres `NOTIFY/LISTEN`
+- batch support
+- cursor streaming
+- command pipeling

 ## Using Postgres Client